 This post may contain affiliate links.
 See affiliate disclaimer here.

-When I stated keto I had a pretty major fear.
+When I started keto I had a pretty major fear.

 That I would go to someone’s house, event or whatever, food would be put in front of